- Details

 Alpha ore is hauled to Mastodon by the switch engines to be picked up by road trains.
 [DD-1916-0429]

 1917.
 Sheriff Wilson fooled one slacker.
 The fellow was a wanted man but kept in hiding until four others who were in jail had been put aboard railroad cars Monday morning.
 As Sheriff Wilson was returning from the train he saw the subject standing on the corner and grabbed him.
 He was hustled into a Ford car and ordered the driver to head for Sagola.
-They drove at break-neck speed and arrived at Sagola just a couple of minutes after the train pulled out, so they went or Iron Mountain arriving there in time to turn the man over to the Deputy U.S. Marshal who was aboard with the other four.
+They drove at break-neck speed and arrived at Sagola just a couple of minutes after the train pulled out, so they went on to Iron Mountain arriving there in time to turn the man over to the Deputy U.S. Marshal who was aboard with the other four.
 [DD-1917-0804]

 1917.
 May.
 In preparation for prohibition, bars and saloons stocked up on alcohol.
 The North Western brought in 10 carloads of keg beer, 40½ barrels of whiskey, 71 cases of whiskey, 10 gallons of whiskey, 11 barrels of wine and 2 cases of alcohol.
 The Milwaukee Road brought in 2 cars of beer, 12 barrels of whiskey and 7 barrels of wine.
-[DD1917-0908]
+[DD-1917-0908]

 1918.
 MILW had a station agent here on the day shift.
 The C&NW had an agent during the day, and a telegraph operator on the 1st and 2nd shifts.
 [TRT]